 People retain their feelings and emotions even though they may not understand what is being said, so it is important to always maintain their dignity and self-esteem.

 Encourage and praise as much as possible.
 Make sure to acknowledge the great things your loved one is doing and reinforce happy and loving thoughts.

 There will be good days and bad days.
 Learning about dementia can help people cope with interactions they find stressful, as they witness their loved one changing.
 Caring for a family member who is living with dementia or illness can be rewarding, it can also be tiring, so be kind to yourself and be sure to read our tips for avoiding caregiver burn-out.

 Memory Care at All Seniors Care

-Dementia Resident Playing the Guitar at The Courtyards on Eagleson Retirement Residence:
+Resident with dementia playing guitar at The Courtyards on Eagleson Retirement Residence in Ottawa:

 Julianna is a health and wellness expert at All Seniors Care.
 Her mission is to create content that empowers seniors to form sustainable solutions for lasting health and happiness.
 She is an experienced writer, editor, and Recreational Therapist living in Toronto.